 Runny or stuffy nose

-Most people recover from influenza within a week, but they still feel exhausted for as long as 3 to 4 weeks.
+Most children recover from the flu within a week.
+But they still feel exhausted for as long as 3 to 4 weeks.

 Low or no fever

 Cough, often becoming severe

 A new flu vaccine is available each year, before the start of flu season.
 All children, beginning at 6 months, should get the flu vaccine each year, as soon as it is available in their community.

 The flu vaccine is available as a shot and a nasal spray.
 The nasal spray vaccine is for healthy children and adolescents ages 2 to 17 (and in healthy adults ages 18 to 49).
 It is recommended, instead of the shot, for healthy children ages 2 to 8 years old.
 The CDC does not recommend the nasal spray for any child for the 2016-2017 flu season.